 There is a shortage of skilled internal staff as organisations adopt new technologies, such as IoT, to drive digital business

-Despite uncertainty driven by recession rumours, trade wars and tariffs and Brexit, the possible scenario for IT spending this year is growth, according to the latest report by Gartner, Inc.
+A latest report of Gartner, Inc.clearly indicated that in spite of recession rumours, trade wars and tariffs and Brexit, the possible scenario for IT spending this year is growth.

 IT spending to grow

 The report also projected that enterprise software will continue to exhibit strong growth, with worldwide software spending anticipated to grow 8.5 per cent in 2019 and another 8.2 per cent in 2020 to reach US$ 466 billion.